fingerprintjs/fingerprint-pro-azure-integration/README.md

 To set up the Azure integration, you need to:

-1. Create the required resources in your Azure infrastructure - a deployment template is available.
+1. Create and configure required resources in your Azure infrastructure - a deployment template is available.
-2. Configure the Fingerprint Pro JS Agent on your site to communicate with your created Azure function using the [endpoint](https://dev.fingerprint.com/docs/js-agent#endpoint) parameter.
+2. [Configure](https://dev.fingerprint.com/docs/install-the-javascript-agent#configuring-the-agent) the Fingerprint JavaScript Agent on your site to communicate with your created Azure function.

 See [Azure Proxy Integration guide](https://dev.fingerprint.com/docs/azure-proxy-integration) in our documentation for step-by-step instructions.
 If you have any questions, reach out to our [support team](https://fingerprint.com/support/).